 Publications

-• Richardson, Vernon J. and Marcia Weidenmier Watson (Forthcoming).
-“Act or Be Acted Upon: Revolutionizing Accounting Curriculums and Data Analytics,” Accounting Horizons.
+• Richardson, Vernon J. and Marcia Weidenmier Watson (2021), “Act of Be Acted Upon: Revolutionizing Accounting Curriculums with Data Analytics,” Accounting Horizons 35(June): 129-144.
+Winner of 2022 American Accounting Association Accounting Horizons Best Paper Award and 2026 Notable Contribution to the Accounting Information Systems Literature Award.

 • Masli, Adi, Vernon J. Richardson, Marcia Weidenmier Watson, and Robert Zmud (2016), “Senior Executives’ IT Management Responsibilities: Serious IT-Related Deficiencies and CEO/CFO Turnover,” MIS Quarterly 40(3): 687-708.